gitlabhq/gitlab-recipes/install/centos/README.md

 ### Install Git from Source (optional)

+Make sure Git is version 1.7.10 or higher, for example 1.7.12 or 1.8.4

+    git --version

-Remove the system Git
+If not install it from source.
+Remove the system Git:

     yum -y remove git

-Install the pre-requisite files for Git compilation
+Install the pre-requisite files for Git compilation:

     yum install zlib-devel perl-CPAN gettext curl-devel expat-devel gettext-devel openssl-devel

-Download and extract Git 1.9.0
+Download and extract it:

     mkdir /tmp/git && cd /tmp/git
     curl --progress https://git-core.googlecode.com/files/git-1.9.0.tar.gz | tar xz